Exerpts from the Newsletter

 Please email the church office to be added to the newsletter distribution list.

-A message from Pastor Laurie:
+As message from Pastor Zachary Dean:

 and Happy New Year!